openrs2/openrs2/share/doc/protocol/login.md

 ### 30 (Client is members-only)

-This is not a member's account; please choose the 'Free Users' option from the website to play on this account.
+**Message:** This is not a member's account; please choose the 'Free Users' option from the website to play on this account.

 ### 101 (Switch world)